 You’re feeling muscle pain, stiffness, and fatigue.
 You suspect you may have one of two specific conditions.
 Only your doctor can provide a diagnosis.
 But it can help to understand the differences between these two health conditions that have similar symptoms.

 Polymyalgia rheumatica and fibromyalgia are musculoskeletal conditions with symptoms that may be hard to tell apart.
-When you have polymyalgia rheumatica, you feel pain and stiffness in the muscles in your shoulders/upper arms (shoulder-girdle), and hips (pelvic-girdle).
+When you have polymyalgia rheumatica you feel pain and stiffness in the muscles in your shoulders and upper arms (shoulder girdle) and hips (pelvic girdle).
 This feeling often comes after you’ve spent time resting, and is most severe upon wakening from sleep.

 Fibromyalgia can also cause muscle pain in the same parts of the body.
 But it’s more wide-spread and the pain is more severe.
 People with fibromyalgia tend to experience other symptoms as well, including:

 - bowel and bladder problems